 - 1 cup fresh chopped parsley

-- Preheat the oven to 400 degrees F. And lightly brush a large sheet pan (like this one) with extra virgin olive oil.
+- Preheat the oven to 400 degrees F. And lightly brush a large sheet pan with extra virgin olive oil.

 - In a large mixing bowl, add the sliced onions and tomatoes.
 Sprinkle with kosher salt and about 1 1/2 tsp fresh thyme (leave the rest of the thyme for later).
 Drizzle a bit of extra virgin olive oil and toss to combine.
 Transfer to the prepared sheet-pan and spread well.

 - In the same mixing bowl, now prepare the chicken meatball mixture.
-Add ground chicken, garlic, egg, Parmesan cheese, and bread crumbs.
+Add ground chicken, garlic, egg, remaining 1 1/2 tsp thyme, Parmesan cheese, and bread crumbs.
 Add oregano, paprika, pinch of salt and black pepper, and 1 cup fresh chopped parsley.
 Drizzle a bit of extra virgin olive oil.
 Using clean hands (remove any rings, of course), mix well until the chicken meatball mixture is well-combined.

 - Form the mixture into small chicken meatballs about 1 1/2 tbsp each (whatever size you choose, stick to it for even cooking.)
 Arrange the chicken meatballs on the same sheet pan with the tomatoes and onions (nestle them in between the veggies, making sure not to crowd the meatballs.)